Blog

 Kevin Bright, a well-known producer of the American sitcom “Friends,” is directing and has already visited Korea three times in 2017 to shoot screen footage.

 The film team asked me about the medical efficacy of dog meat and whether there was any validating objective proof.
-Up to now, I had minimal knowledge about dog meat, so I looked for material that would allow me to provide responsible answers.
+Until now, I had minimal knowledge about dog meat, so I looked for material that would allow me to provide responsible answers.
 Surprisingly, I discovered that there were almost no studies or research on the nutritional analysis of dog meat.

 A paper titled “A Nutritional Study of Korean Traditional Dogs,” quoted by several people, was written in 1982 by Professor Ryu Byeong-Ho of Busan Industrial College (Kyungsung University).
 People, therefore, have been making claims about dog meat using a study done 36 years ago.